sirisian/ecmascript-types/examples/typechallenges.md

 pascal(5) === type [[1], [1, 1], [1, 2, 1], [1, 3, 3, 1], [1, 4, 6, 4, 1]];
 ```

-Read the author's comment: *"I use tuples so I can easily sum them."* Every number in the triangle is a tuple of that many `unknown`s, addition is `[...H, ...H2]`, and `Lengths` is the pass at the end that converts a triangle of lists back into a triangle of numbers.
+Read the author's comment: *"I use tuples so I can easily sum them like `[...t1, ...t2]`."* Every number in the triangle is a tuple of that many `unknown`s, addition is `[...H, ...H2]`, and `Lengths` is the pass at the end that converts a triangle of lists back into a triangle of numbers.
 Twelfth entry in the arithmetic column, and the most literal one: the encoding is stated in a comment, cheerfully, as a technique. `prev[j - 1] + prev[j]` is `+`.

 ## 30970 · IsFixedStringLiteralType